viamrobotics/docs/docs/data/upload.md

 ---

 If you configured [data capture](/data/capture/) on your machine, data is automatically uploaded to the Viam cloud from the directory and at the interval you specified.
-However, if you want to upload a batch of data manually from somewhere else either on your machine or on your personal computer or mobile device, you have several options:
+However, if you want to upload a batch of data manually from somewhere else either on your machine, or from your personal computer or mobile device, you have several options:

 - Run a Python script to upload files from a folder using the data client API `file_upload_from_path` method.
 - Run a Golang script calling the data management service `sync` method.